codio-content/MySQL-Constraints_and_Keys/.guides/content/Foreign-key-definition-2d43.md

 In order to create the `course_id` reference on the `school.classrooms` table, the `school.courses` must have been created first.

-The SQL statement that _created_ the existing `school.courses` table looks like this (consider that the `school` database was already created):
+The SQL statement that _created_ the existing `school.courses` table looks like this:

 ```
 CREATE TABLE school.courses (